Did you know that the average shopping cart abandonment rate is hovering around 70%?

-This means that even though we’re comfortable with spending $1.2 million online, every 30 seconds, many of us still don’t complete our online purchases.
+This means that even though we’re comfortable with spending big money online, many of us still don’t complete our online purchases.
 And those abandonment rates can be disastrous for e-commerce stores.

 So what’s going on?

 In many cases, abandonment rates spike because e-commerce stores have things like checkout pages, landing pages, web design problems and processes that drive potential customers away.

 However, these issues that cause abandonment rates can be easily fixed by understanding the psychology of those who reach your checkout page.

 If you’re a business owner, I’m sure you’ll agree that the abandonment rate numbers above represent a huge pile of money that is being left on the table.

 In this article, I’m going to show you how you can use the power of psychology to become an outlier when it comes to cart abandonment rate statistics.

 Once you know how to fix your e-commerce store’s checkout issues, you’ll be able to massively improve the amount of online revenue your business generates.